xinchaosong/xinchaosong.github.io/teaching.md

 - **CS 3520: Programming in C++ (Spring 2020)**

   Examines how to program in C++ in a robust and safe manner.
-Reviews basics, discusses data types and object-oriented design, introduces the strategy for dynamic memory management, and addresses operator overloading and templates.
+Reviews basics, discusses data types and object-oriented design, introduces the strategy for dynamic memory management and addresses operator overloading and templates.

 - **CS 5004: Object-Oriented Design (Summer 2018-2019)**